A version of this article originally appeared on VICE Canada.

 Do you wish you had this guide when you were a kid?

 Yeah, definitely.
 It's funny and interesting, and I liked thinking about how to game the system, so that experience would have been a very cool thing for me.
 In terms of if there was anything I actually would have used, probably not, because I was such a goody-goody little nerdy kid.
-This would have blown my mind, even to read it; when I was that age, the idea of even doing something wrong would have blown my mind.
+This would have blown my mind, even to read it.
+When I was that age, the idea of even doing something wrong would have blown my mind.

 What was middle school like for you?
 I picture you in the "class clown" clique.

 Oh god, no. I was painfully quiet, awkward, kind of heavy, and had a mullet.
 Definitely nerdy: I was in all the smart classes but didn't have a lot of friends, didn't know how to talk to people.
 Middle school was definitely awful.
 It was really terrifying.
 It's the worst time because it's when kids are at their cruelest, because they're so focused on fitting in and identifying anything about you that's different or weird, and pulling it apart as much as they can.
-And that's what you're obsessed with too: you don't have any idea who you are, and all you want it to have some friends, get through the day, and not get made fun of or embarrassed.
+And that's what you're obsessed with too: you don't have any idea who you are, and all you want is to have some friends, get through the day, and not get made fun of or embarrassed.
 And it's constant embarrassment and getting made fun of and feeling like an outsider.

 Where did the idea for writing a guidebook for middle school, of all things, come from?

 I've had this idea for a long time: I used to work as an art director at a big publisher, and had been working for publishers for many years, and was reading tons of these middle grade books.
-I had this idea for doing something like a guide book for kids that would be a cool "here's how to get through life" thing—not so specialized as "middle school," but just a general guide that wasn't fiction.
+I had this idea for doing something like a guide book for kids that would be a cool—"here's how to get through life" thing—not so specialized as "middle school," but just a general guide that wasn't fiction.

 Eventually I started wrapping my head around the idea of doing something fun and comical for it.
-I had two connections who really liked my work: my editor Charlie Kochman who did Diary of a Wimpy Kid, and then my friend Chad Beckerman who had also moved over to Abrams.
+I had two connections who really liked my work: my editor Charlie Kochman, who did Diary of a Wimpy Kid, and then my friend Chad Beckerman, who had also moved over to Abrams.
 We kept running into each other—I think we ran into each other at a MOCCA convention a few years back—and finally, that idea I'd had years ago clicked.
 We had this idea of mixing a fictional story with a how-to guide.
 So that's how the idea evolved.

 I have to remind myself that you're not the guy from Mr. Wiggles, you're just a nice man who can draw.
 Where did those two characters come from?